Hertford College Boat Club: Recent years

 1997 saw the opening of new Longbridges boathouse, which replaced the older boathouse on the same site.

-The club room is the ideal place to get a sense of the history of the club: adorning the walls are the names of former club captains and presidents, former blues (those who have represented Oxford against Cambridge in The Boat Race, or the Henley Boat Races, and 'champions', the most notable of whom is Paul Mattick, who as part of the GB Lightweight Men's 4- crew, won gold in an extremely tight race at the 2010 World Rowing Championships in New Zealand.
+The club room gives a sense of the history of the club: adorning the walls are the names of former club captains and presidents, former blues (those who have represented Oxford against Cambridge in The Boat Race, or the Henley Boat Races), and 'champions', the most notable of whom is Paul Mattick, who as part of the GB Lightweight Men's 4- crew, won gold in an extremely tight race at the 2010 World Rowing Championships in New Zealand.
 He was previously a world champion in the same boat class in 2007, and finished 5th in the Olympic final in Beijing.
-Paul began rowing at Hertford and maintains strong ties to the boat club, continuing to have a coaching input.
+Paul began rowing at Hertford and maintains strong ties to the boat club.

-The club is also immensely proud of Steph Cullen and Zoe Lee, both of whom also learnt to row at Hertford and who have gone on to represent Great Britain.
-Steph became World Champion in the women's lightweight quadruple sculls event, while Zoe is currently a member of the women's eight.
+Steph Cullen and Zoe Lee both also learnt to row at Hertford and have gone on to represent Great Britain.
+Steph became World Champion in the women's lightweight quadruple sculls event, while Zoe won Olympic silver in the women's eight.

 The years since the construction of the boat house have been highly successful with both the men's and women's sides achieving numerous sets of blades (bumping up on every day of Torpids or Summer Eights).
-The most recent of these occurred in 2015, when both the men's and women's first eights won blades in Torpids (a first in the college's history).
+The men’s second eight most recently won blades at successive Summer Eights in 2023 and 2024, the men’s first eight won blades at Torpids 2023, and both the women’s and men’s first eights won blades at Torpids 2015 (a first in the college’s history).

-The Fire
+Fire

-On Monday 4 July 2005 the Longbridges Boathouse that accommodates Hertford and several other college boat clubs was damaged by fire.
+On Monday 4 July 2005, the Longbridges Boathouse that accommodates Hertford and several other college boat clubs was damaged by fire.
 In an incident that the police identified as arson, the building was undamaged, but twenty-six boats were destroyed by the heat of the fire.
 The boat storage area as well as two clubrooms suffered severe smoke damage.

 Upon investigation the cause of the fire was attributed to incendiary devices which had been placed in the boat bays.
 Responsibility for the fire was claimed by members of the Oxford Arson Squad via the ALF's group website.
 The fire wiped out the entire fleet of eights, including the newly acquired Women's Filippi; however, the small boats, stored in a different bay, were undamaged.
 Insurance cover allowed the club to replace all the destroyed boats with ones of equal or greater quality.

 Facilities

-Boat Fleet
+Boat fleet

 The boat club maintains and aims to buy a new eight every three years.